-With the above developments in the economic and market conditions in the near future, the Group is acting proactively and prudently to preserve its position as one of the market leaders in the corrugated boards and carton boxes manufacturing industry in Malaysia and is expecting to maintain reasonable performance as compared to comparable industry peers in Malaysia during the year as well as in years to come, with counter measures implemented in response to the triple headwinds.
-Nevertheless, the Board of Directors do maintain a cautious outlook for the Group's performance in the coming financial year 2021 as the business environment continue to be incredibly challenging following the Covid-19 global crisis.
+In response to the above projected developments in the economic and market conditions, the Group is acting proactively and prudently to preserve its position as one of the market leaders in the corrugated boards and carton boxes manufacturing industry in Malaysia and is expecting to maintain reasonable performance as compared to comparable industry peers in Malaysia during the year as well as in years to come, with counter measures implemented in response to the triple headwinds.
+Nevertheless, the Board of Directors do maintain a cautious outlook for the Group's performance in the coming financial year 2022 as the business environment continue to be incredibly challenging following the health crisis, worsening geopolitical crisis, political instability and other uncertainties.
 The Group will continue its effort to align its business strategies, improve operational efficiency and product quality in navigating through the challenging and intense competition market environment.